advikakmr/ml-models/README.md

-# Custom Neural Network for Image Recognition
+# Neural Network for Image Recognition

-## use cases tbd!!

-just for practice lul
+use cases tbd!! this is just for practice lul